puyacodes/pdcsc/README.md

 ```

 # Requirements
-- This tool requires `git` be already installed on the machine.
+- `pdscs` requires `git` to be installed on the machine where it is run.
-- It also requries to be executed in a `git` repository.
+- `pdcsc` must be executed in a `git` repository.
-- There should be a `Scripts` folder at the repository where `Sql Server Objects` (`table`, `udf`, `sproc`, `view`, etc.) are stored.
+- There should be a `Scripts` folder where sql server objects' scripts are stored.
+- `pdcsc` config files should be placed near the `Scripts` folder.
+- `pdcsc` should be executed where `Scripts` folder is located.
+- `pdcsc` requires a ci/cd tool like `gitlabs` or `azuredevops`.

+# Recommendations
+`pdcsc` does not enforce any rules for file names and their content.
+Nevertheless, while the following rules are not obligatory for `pdcsc`, it is recommended to employ them in your database repository to have a smooth database maintenance.

+- It is recommended to put `Scripts` folder at the root of the repo.
-- Each `Sql Server object` must be stored as a distinct `.sql` file.
+- Each `Sql Server object` (`table`, `udf`, `sproc`, etc.) must be stored as a distinct `.sql` file.
+- Filename should match the object name created by the file.
+- Include schema of the object in the filename (use `dbo.MyTbl.sql` not `MyTbl.sql`)
+- Each file should only create a single object.
+- File of tables should include default constriants as well, but not foreign keys.
-- A table file should only include a script that creates the table.
-Definition of foreign keys must be put in a separate folder named `Relations`.
-The reason behind this is explain at `` section.
+- Definition of all foreign keys of a table must be put in `Relations` folder in a file with the same name as table name.
+The reason behind this is explain at `Why Tables and Relations are separated` section.

-# Limitations
-At the moment, `pdcsc` does not support the following items:
-- `External Tables`
-- `Statistics`

-While, these items are not internally supported at the moment, managing them is possible through custom scripts by the user in specific sections provided in changesets.
+- Any command to modify objects or manipulate records should be placed in `Custom-Start`/`Custom-End` sections provided in changesets.
+- Object's scripts and custom scripts should be written in an idempotent way (i.e. if they are executed multiple times, no error is raised and no side-effect is happened).

 # Main commands